Many of the same allergic triggers that can make you feel bad in spring last into summer.

 What Causes Summer Allergies?

-Like spring, the biggest summer allergy trigger is pollen.
+Like spring, the biggest summer allergy trigger is inhalant allergens.
 When pollen gets into the noses of certain people, it triggers the runny nose, itchy eyes, and other allergy symptoms.

 Higher pollen counts usually mean worse symptoms.